 Enjoy the Bells! to hear the bells ring click on the Bell.

 Quarter Peal of Grandsire Doubles (plus a few clinkers) rung at Saint Mark's Church, Philadelphia with a 768 cover.
 There is 49 minutes of listening here, sit back and enjoy!
 (59M)

 We are always looking for new recruits who would like to ring bells.
 Change ringing is a hobby like few others.
 Some people ring as a ministry for their church, much like singing in the choir and others ring just for the fun and challenge of it.
 We ring on Sunday mornings.
 We also ring for special church services and for weddings.
 We are a diverse group of people of varying degrees of faiths and beliefs.
 We practice once a week for an hour and a half.
-One time a month we have two practices a week.
 Most ringing sessions are concluded in a local pub.
 In Chestnut Hill you will find us at the Chestnut Hill Grill after ringing at Saint Martin's.
 In center city we usually end up at the Black Sheep Pub.
 Individuals interested in learning this ancient art should contact the ringing master via or the telephone 215-765-8736.

 To see the list of ringing assignments, click here.